Posted on March 30, 2016

 If accused or you’re under investigation for either charge, it’s best to have another person photograph any/all scratches, bruises, or other markings before they heal as it may be pertinent evidence in your defense.
 These charges frequently stem from domestic disputes among roommates or cotenants, or within bars, or parties.
-When standing accused of assault or battery, it’s important that you retain an attorney who has extensive experience in handling violent crimes – Contact an Assault & Battery Defense Lawyer.
+When standing accused of assault or battery, it’s important that you retain an attorney who has extensive experience in handling violent crimes – Contact an Orange County criminal defense lawyer.

 The following article will address 15 important things you should know about assault & battery laws & defenses.

 1. What is the Definition of Assault?

 California assault is codified under Penal Code § 240 PC which states, “An assault is an unlawful attempt, coupled with a present ability, to commit a violent injury on the person of another.”

 2. Early Intervention

 Any assault or battery allegation can be a misunderstanding or perhaps an exaggeration from the police or alleged victim.
 In any event, retaining an assault or battery lawyer at the cases earliest juncture is absolutely necessary.
 When you’re arrested for assault or battery, the police will collect evidence, photograph the injuries, and draft an arrest report.
 The police will then forward their arrest report to the prosecuting agency for review to determine whether formal assault or battery charges should be filed against you.